 You need a winning streak

-As mentioned earlier, this system relies on a winning streak, and a long one at that.
+As mentioned earlier, the Reverse Martingale system relies on a winning streak, and a long one at that.
 If you don’t manage to get one you won’t be playing for long and ultimately lose your entire bankroll quite quickly.

 Setting limits